johnclarkhon/Exploratory_Data_Analysis-Spotify-2023-Dataset-/README.md

 ```
 ![image](https://github.com/user-attachments/assets/6fa91b43-a281-4eb9-a8fd-7a14b06fdee6)

+>Yes, it has a pattern like a waveform.
+The average streams is highest on the Major E and Minor F#.

 <br>

 Do certain genres or artists consistently appear in more playlists or charts?
 Perform an analysis to compare the most frequently appearing artists in playlists or charts.<br>